lmorg/murex/docs/parser/assign-or-merge.md

 ```

 ...and in this example you want to list the files in only directories that are
-vowels, you can use the **Assign or Merge** operator to append to the list on
+vowels, you can use the **Assign Or Merge** operator to append to the list on
 each iteration for `foreach`:

 ```